-The ISO provided a cost breakdown in Section 5 of the published Draft Mid-year Review (Section 4 in this final revised Budget).
-The breakdown provided attempts to balance the confidentiality and bargaining position of the ISO in negotiating with service providers and prospective employees with the desire for transparency.
-It should be noted that the ISO Board is provided with a full breakdown of costs and role descriptions and alignment with the budget objective in order to inform its decision making.
+The ISO provided a cost breakdown (Attachment 2) in the published draft mid-year review.
+The breakdown provided attempts to balance the confidentiality and bargaining position of the ISO in negotiating with service providers and prospective employees with the desire for transparency.3 It should be noted that the ISO Board is provided with a full breakdown of costs and role descriptions and alignment with the budget objective in order to inform its decision making.